This Cream Cheese Pound Cake is infused with almond extract and made with a powdered sugar glaze and topped with fresh strawberries.

 - Add the cream cheese and mix until combined.

-- Add the eggs to the bowl one at a time, mixing well after each addition before adding the next egg.
+- Add the eggs to the bowl one at a time, mixing until combined before adding the next egg.

 - Next, add the almond and vanilla extract and salt and mix.